bntoine/Vibe_Ribbon/README.md

     ```
     If you use something else you probably know how to use it.

-    * If you want Youtube and SoundCloud functionality
+* ### To download songs from Youtube, SoundCloud and spotify.
     ```sh
-    # Check that you have python3 installed (If it's not installed just do sudo apt install python3)
+    # Check that you have python3 installed (If it's not installed just install it like you did ffmpeg)
     python3 --version
-    sudo apt install python3-pip
+    ```
+    Install pip3 the same way you installed ffmpeg
+* For Spotify
+    ```sh
+    sudo pip3 install spotdl # Pip can work without sudo but the package will only be installed for your user.
+    ```

+* For SoundCloud and Youtube
+    ```sh
-    sudo pip3 install yt-dlp # Pip can work without sudo but you need to already have it installed
+    sudo pip3 install yt-dlp # Pip can work without sudo but the package will only be installed for your user.
     ```

    I recommend putting the script where the game files are especially if you want to [use m3u files with RetroArch](#optional-additional-steps-if-you-are-using-retroarch-untested-but-should-work).